CalyxOS/calyxos.org/pages/_posts/2023-03-18-another-march-update.md

 * Fix video playback and recording for Pixel 6, 6 Pro and 6a
 * Stable as of 18 March, Saturday

+### 4.7.4
+* March 2023 Security update for Pixel 6, 6 Pro, and 6a
+* Google finally released the March 2023 Security update for these devices
+* That has been integrated into this build
+* Stable as of 20 March, Monday

 ## Vulnerabilities

 ### Exynos Modems